 Make sure you acclimate – With it’s close proximity to Denver, it may be tempting to stay in the capital then head up and hike Kelso Ridge.
-But unless you are from Colorado or have been there for a while I’d recommended staying up in the mountains a day or two before you try this hike.
-My group stayed 2 nights in Breckenridge to acclimate coming from Atlanta.
+But unless you are from Colorado or have been there for a while I’d recommend staying up in the mountains a day or two before you try this hike.
+My group stayed 2 nights in Breckenridge to acclimate, having coming from Atlanta.
 And I’ll be honest, it was tough.
-Two days later climbed Quandary Peaks West Ridge and it was amazing the difference of spending 2 vs 4 days at elevation had on our breathing.
+Two days later I climbed Quandary Peaks West Ridge and it was amazing the difference of that spending 2 vs 4 days at elevation had on our breathing.

 Wear a helmet – This climbs has a lot of loose rocks and scree that will be falling behind climbers.
 All it takes is one piece to ruin your day and be life-flighted out.
 It happens every year.